 Abstract

-Estimates of microbial fitness from growth curves are inaccurate and competition experiments are necessary for accurate estimation of fitness.
+Determining the fitness of specific microbial genotypes has extensive application in microbial genetics, evolution and biotechnology.
+While estimates from growth curves are simple and allow high throughput, they are inaccurate and don't account for interactions between costs and benefits accruing over different parts of a growth cycle.
+For this reason, direct competition experiments are the current gold standard for accurate estimation of fitness.
 However, competition experiments require distinct markers, making them difficult to perform between isolates derived from a common ancestor or between isolates of non-model organisms.
 In addition, competition experiments require that competing strains be grown in the same environment, so they cannot be used to infer the fitness consequence of different environmental perturbations on the same genotype.
-Thus, they do not readily provide information on the growth differences that underlie competitive ability.
+Finally, competition experiments typically consider only the end-points of a period of competition so that they do not readily provide information on the growth differences that underlie competitive ability.
 Here we describe a new computational approach for predicting relative microbial growth in a mixed culture utilizing data from mono- and mixed culture growth curves.
-We validate this new approach using two different experiments with E. coli and demonstrate its application for estimating relative fitness.
+We validate this new approach using two different experiments with Escherichia coli and demonstrate its application for estimating relative fitness.
 Our approach provides an effective way to predict growth and infer relative fitness in mixed cultures.
-Furthermore, by integrating several growth phases, it provides an interpretation of microbial fitness.
+Furthermore, by integrating several growth phases, it provides an interpretation of the demographic basis of microbial fitness.

 Introduction